wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/power-bi-effective-ue/includes/1-introduction.md

 For a demonstration of the four different techniques, watch the following video.

-(RD-05-video-show-details.mp4 -- alt text: Video showing a demonstration of four different techniques.)
+(RD-05-video-show-details.mp4--alt text: Video showing a demonstration of four different techniques.)

 ### Use drillable visuals